Loading...

 Our new keyword for today is elimination.

-Now in mathematics, elimination is a technique to help solve equations simultaneously, and it's where one of the variables in a problem is removed and we'll say then that that variable has been eliminated.
+Now in mathematics elimination is a technique to help solve equations simultaneously, and it's where one of the variables in a problem is removed, and we'll say then that that variable has been eliminated.

-This lesson is split into three parts.
+This lesson is split into 3 parts.

 We're gonna start by adding and subtracting equations.

-So here's a simple numerical equation, three plus eight equals 11.
+So here's a simple numerical equation.

-Notice I've given it a number and that's so we can use that number in the solutions so we can see what equations we are manipulating.
+Notice I've given it a number and that's so we can use that number in the solutions, so we can see what equations we are manipulating.

 What we can do is we can add the same value to both sides to maintain equality.